 The flower stalk, which for me appeared in December, resembled a slim version of an amaryllis stalk.

 When this attained a height of 19″ inches, the outside bracts fell back and revealed five buds, with curving stems, that grew in size daily.

-The first white flower opened with a span of four inches, showing off the Eucharist lily plants beauty.
+The first white flowers opened with a span of 4″ inches, showing off the Eucharist lily plants beauty.

 What Are The Lily Eucharis Growing Requirements?

 The Amazon lily Eucharis thrives under humid conditions in South America.
 It is best to grow it as a potted plant in a location where several other plants are growing together.